All Episodes

 What are they?

-1-888-878-0333 Uh, hold on.
-I write slowly and so does everybody else.
+I write slowly, and so does everybody else.

-1-888-878-0333 or 1-877-878-1777.
+1-877-878-1777.

-All the information they'll need is on those, including when to talk to live operators, all those kinds of things
+All the information they'll need is on those, including when to talk to live operators.

-Should people, is it a 24 hour?
+Should people, is it a 24-hour daily number?

-These are 24 hour numbers.
+These are 24-hour numbers.

-Alright, we'll get those numbers out at least another time in the show here.
+We'll get those numbers out at least another time in the show here.

 So Dinah had nothing but a bug.